dapr/quickstarts/9.secretstore/README.md

 ## Step 5 - Observe Logs

-Now that the Node.js pp is running, let's watch messages come through.
+Now that the node app is running, let's watch messages come through.

 Get the logs of the Node.js app: